edgarjoel18/EDB-Hospital-management-database/milestones/Milestone2/README.md

 After milestone 2 is completed, M1 and M2 become a single technical DB document with all the documentation needed to understand the design and architecture of your database system.
+# Updated on ERD
+The update on this ERD focused on making the diagram more readble and organized.
+Secondly, this new version of the diagram removed all duplicate middle tables that belong to a many-to-many relationships and replaced them using aggregation.
+There was a lot of aggregationg used in order to replace these duplicated middle tables

 ## TODO Before Next Section